limine-bootloader/limine/README.md

 More info on the format of `limine.cfg` can be found in [`CONFIG.md`](https://github.com/limine-bootloader/limine/blob/trunk/CONFIG.md).

 ## Acknowledgments
-Limine uses a stripped-down version of [tinf](https://github.com/jibsen/tinf).
+Limine uses a stripped-down version of [tinf](https://github.com/jibsen/tinf) for early GZIP decompression.
+Limine relies on [stb_image](https://github.com/nothings/stb/blob/master/stb_image.h) for runtime GZIP decompression and image loading.

 ## Discord server
 We have a [Discord server](https://discord.gg/QEeZMz4) if you need support,